UofI-CDACS/UR_OnRobot_Camera/README.md

 ### Overview

-This automation script captures images from the Universal Robot (UR5e) camera, interacting with its web interface via Selenium.
+This automation script captures images from the OnRobot Eyes that is connected Universal Robot (UR5e), interacting with its web interface.
 It performs a various of actions like logging into the robot’s control interface (via the OnRobot Compute Box web interrface), navigating to the camera section, and capturing images of the robot’s workspace.

 ### How to Use